alexanderkatz/alexkatz-hugo/content/posts/binary-search-tree.md

 <img class="full" src="/img/posts/binary-search-tree/dummy-node.png"/>

 This works great, but the dummy nodes need to be hidden.
 To hide the dummy nodes I add the class "hidden" to all nodes with a NAN value.
-Depending on value's type in your BST, you may need to change to replace the `isNAN` condition.
+Depending on value's type in your BST, you may need to change the `isNAN` condition.

 {{< highlight javascript>}}
 nodeEnter.append('circle')